matjaz99/OpenMp3Player/README.md

 - Watchdog moved to Mp3Player
 - passive playlist separated from Mp3Player and moved to session scoped PlaylistBean.PlaylistMng
 - removed binding to datatables (not needed in jsf 2)
-- queue moved from Mp3Player to PlaylistDAO
+- queue moved from Mp3Player to PlaylistDAO (singleton)
-- added start.jar, removed .sh and .bat script
+- added start.jar, removed .sh and .bat scripts

 3.0.0-alpha.02